mattermost/docs/source/developer/dev-setup-troubleshooting.rst

 ------------

-macOS: I get the following error when running ``make run``: "Cannot connect to the Docker daemon" If you have Docker Tools installed (as opposed to Docker for Mac), make sure the docker-machine is running.
+macOS: I get the following error when running ``make run``: "Cannot connect to the Docker daemon" If you have Docker Tools installed (as opposed to Docker for Mac), make sure ``docker-machine`` is running.

   ``docker-machine start dev``